African Resistance, Nationalism and Independence

 The following table provides information on the struggle in each country.

 LIBERATION MOVEMENTS IN AFRICA

 Writing Exercise: Complete ONE of the following TWO writing assignments.
-When your teacher has returned your completed assignment, please put it in your Activity Journal.

 1. The history of modern Africa has some similarities with the history of the United States.
 The U.S. was a colony of a European power, so were all African countries with the exception of Ethiopia and Liberia.
 Based on the information provided in the last three learning activities of this module and what you have already learned about the history of the colonial era in the U.S. history, write a short essay in which you compare and contrast the colonial experiences in the United States and Africa.

 2. Pretend that you are a newspaper reporter.
 Your assignment is to cover the nationalist movement in an African country (you get to chose which country!).
 Using information collected from one of the web-sites listed below or from encyclopedias in your school library, write a newspaper report in which you describe the struggle for independence in the country that you have selected.
 To help you think about what an international report from an African country might be like, you could read an international feature article in U.S. newspaper.
 You can do this by going to your school library or by visiting a newspaper web-site (the websites of important U.S. newspapers are listed on the Exploring Africa Current Events page.

 One of the most comprehensive web-resources on individual countries can be found on The Library of Congress Country Studies site:

 Another good web-resource for the history of Africa, including the history of independence movements, has been produced by the British Broadcasting Corporation.
 Their website The Story of Africa can be found at: